 capacities and qualities, and to seek an informed view

-advice becomes a necessity if major overhaul seems due, or
+Independent advice becomes a necessity if major overhaul

-if moving, re-building or replacement of the existing
+seems due, or if moving, re-building or replacement of

 Useful general background guidance is provided in various publications: the Church Buildings Council [CBC, formerly the Council for the Care of Churches]'s booklet "Sounds good" (Church House Publishing, 2002), and its earlier pamphlet "Repair or Replace?"
 (1990, content now online).
 Dominic Gwynn's booklet "Historic Organ Conservation: a practical introduction to process and planning" (Church House Publishing, 2001), and The British Institute of Organ Studies' online Guidance webpages, are also useful sources.
 Nevertheless, the local circumstances are important; organs and their particular attributes are infinitely diverse.
 The Diocesan Advisory Committee therefore includes a specialist on organ matters, able to assess the worth, utility and condition of an instrument, and the appropriateness and value for money of proposals.

 As a first step in considering any work or